ProjectLocus/JoinMe/README.md

 * **Dina Rabanal**:

 * **Brian Bleck**:
+Built the back-end and deployed it onto AWS Elastic Beanstalk.
+The database is an Apache Derby database and Hibernate was used as the ORM layer on top of it.
+Jackson was used to serialize/deserialize the data coming from/to the back-end.
+Built the early architecture for the front-end to be fleshed out around.
+Troubleshot data transfer issues between client/server.
+For the client, coded the location updates and the data update loop to keep the front end connected to the back-end.
+Coded the logic to maintain the client database with the correct data.
+Coded the client logic for packaging incoming data for use in the various UI elements, and the client logic for packaging data and making calls to the back-end.

 ## User Stories:
 * As a user I want to be able to send an invitation to other people who I can see.